-We are incorporated under the laws of Alberta, Canada and are engaged in the business of acquiring, exploring and developing mining projects.
+We are incorporated under the laws of Yukon, Canada and are engaged in the business of acquiring, exploring and developing mining projects.
 We are an exploration stage company incorporated in 1998 under the laws of Yukon, Canada and are the successor issuer to Gold Reserve Corporation, which was incorporated in 1956.
-On September 9, 2014, we changed our legal domicile from the Yukon, Canada to Alberta, Canada.
 From 1992 to 2008 we focused substantially all of our management and financial resources on the development of the Brisas Project.
 The Brisas Project and our Choco 5 property (also located in Venezuela) were expropriated by the Venezuelan government in 2008.
-On September 22, 2014, the ICSID tribunal announced an Award to the Company in the amount of \$740.3 million in connection with the Brisas arbitration relating to such expropriations.
-See "Recent Events-Brisas Arbitration Award."

-As of June 30, 2014 (the last business day of our most recently completed second fiscal quarter), less than 50% of our outstanding voting securities were directly or indirectly held of record by residents of the U.S. Because the share ownership percentage of U.S. residents of the Company is less than 50% and we are organized under Canadian law, namely, the ABCA, we are a "foreign private issuer" pursuant to Rule 3b-4 under the Exchange Act.
+As of June 30, 2013 (the last business day of our most recently completed second fiscal quarter) less than 50% of our outstanding voting securities were directly or indirectly held of record by residents of the U.S. Because the share ownership percentage of U.S. residents of the Company is less than 50% and we are organized under the laws of Yukon, Canada, we are a "foreign private issuer" pursuant to Rule 3b-4 under the Exchange Act.
 We previously reported as a foreign private issuer for many years prior to our annual report on Form 10-K for the fiscal year ended December 31, 2009, as during 2009 our shareholder composition changed such that more than 50% of our outstanding voting securities were directly or indirectly held of record by residents of the U.S. and greater than one-half of our management and directors were U.S. residents.
 As of June 30, 2011, we returned to foreign private issuer reporting for administrative ease and as a cost-savings measure.